paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ## Empowering Audiences

 However, few creators possess the skill, interest, and know-how required to create such cognitively ergonomic content.
-There is indeed a growing collection of pixel-perfect explorable explanations and engaging learning experiences, but they pale in comparison to the rate at which mediocre static content is being published.[^6] It's difficult enough for creators of educational resources to convey knowledge accurately and accessibly in the first place, and even more so with additional hurdle introduced by complex creator-side tools.
+There is indeed a growing collection of pixel-perfect explorable explanations and engaging learning experiences, but they pale in comparison to the rate at which mediocre static content is being published.[^6] It's difficult enough for creators of educational resources to convey knowledge accurately and accessibly in the first place, and even more so with the additional hurdle introduced by complex creator-side tools.

 What if instead of focusing on building tools for creators, we focused on building tools for *audiences* to systematically get the best out of existing content?
 Building the shovels and pickaxes required to mine for educational gems, rather than investing in the alchemy of crafting the gems themselves.
 Think about how a committed student can easily turn a static lecture into flashcards, mind-maps, or sketchnotes in order to get the best out of the material.
 Could learner-side tools and practices radically extend beyond that with the help of technologies like AI?
 What if we could automatically turn the mountains of resources available in unfriendly formats into something more memorable, humane, and ergonomic?
+We'll attempt to answer this exact question with a working prototype.

+---

 ## Design